These teriyaki wings are incredibly flavorful yet easy to make. They are seasoned, baked in the oven, and then glazed with low-sugar teriyaki sauce.

 Instructions

-- Preheat your oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper for easy cleanup.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper for easy cleanup.
 Arrange the chicken wings on the pan and spray them with oil.
 Sprinkle with salt, pepper, and garlic powder.
 Bake the wings until browned and cooked through, for 30-40 minutes.

 - Set the oven to warm (170°F), keeping the wings in the oven, and prepare the teriyaki sauce: in a medium saucepan, whisk together the soy sauce, white wine, and cornstarch.
 Add the honey, minced garlic, and minced ginger, whisking to combine.

 - Heat the sauce over medium heat, whisking often, for 3-4 minutes, until it comes to a simmer and thickens into a syrup.
-Remove from heat as soon as it thickens.
+Remove from the heat as soon as it thickens.

 - Using tongs, dip each wing into the teriyaki sauce to coat it all over.
 Or drop them in batches into the saucepan and gently turn to coat.